 Cranial mononeuropathy IIIThird cranial nerve palsy; Oculomotor palsy; Pupil-involving third cranial nerve palsy; Mononeuropathy - compression type

-Cranial mononeuropathy III is a problem with the function of the third cranial nerve that causes double vision and eyelid drooping.
+Cranial mononeuropathy III is a nerve disorder.
+It affects the function of the third cranial nerve.
+As a result, the person may have double vision and eyelid drooping.

 - Abnormal blood vessels (vascular malformations)